orangeduck/Cello-Website/pages/documentation_exceptions.md

     }

 Throwing an exception will jump the program control to the innermost `catch` block.
 If it is not handled here it is passed on to an outer block.
 To catch an exception one must put the thrown object.
 Any object can be thrown and caught as an Exception in Cello so users can create their own Exception types or find other applications for the semantics.
 The thrown message will be preserved internally, but be careful of throwing stack memory which may become invalidated when jumping to the new location.

+<span class="label label-important">Important</span> The `catch` part of an exception must always be evaluated!
+This means one should NEVER return from inside a exception `try` block.

 [Back](/documentation)